|RBGE Lichens (Home) > Epiphyte Ecology|

-> Equally charismatic, but less well known, are the lichens, mosses and liverworts, which are the dominant epiphytes in temperate and boreal forests (Figure 2).
+> Equally charismatic, but perhaps less well known, are lichens, mosses and liverworts, which become the dominant epiphytes in Europe's temperate and boreal forests (Figure 2).

-> These 'cryptogamic' plants and fungi contribute importantly to a diverse and balanced ecosystem; among their ecosystem-service roles:
+> These 'cryptogamic' plants and fungi lend international significance to UK conservation, and contribute importantly to diverse and healthy ecosystems; among their ecosystem-service roles: